How to build a credit score for immigrants in the UK

 Do immigrants have credit scores?

-Yes, but it won’t be very good.
+Yes, but it’s likely it won’t be very high.
 As a new arrival to the UK, you won’t have a history of borrowing money in this country.
-And because you can’t bring your credit history from your native country with you, you’ll be starting from scratch.
-So if you’re wondering what the credit score of a new immigrant is, it will probably be low.
+And because you can’t bring your credit history from your previous country with you, you’ll be starting from scratch.

-This means that even if your credit history in the country you are moving from is amazing, you’re likely to still be seen as ‘high risk’ by lenders in the UK.
-So if you plan to get a phone contract, take out a loan or a mortgage, or use a credit card, you’ll have to start working on your credit score.
+This means that even if your financial history in the country you are moving from is amazing, you’re likely to still be seen as “high risk” by lenders in the UK.
+So if you plan to get a phone contract, take out a loan or a mortgage, or use a credit card, you’ll have to start working on your score.
 And the sooner you start the better.
-Read on for Loqbox’s guide on how to build your credit score if you’re an immigrant.
+Read on for our guide on how to build your credit score if you’re an immigrant.

 How to increase credit scores for new immigrants in the UK